 The tracker file provides information on the total sample selected for the study.
-For Rounds 1 through 4 this is the total sample at baseline (n = 12,411).
+For Round 1 the total sample is n = 12,411.
 For Round 5, after sample replenishment, the total sample is n = 19,530 (Round 1 sample + 7,119 new Round 5 sample).
-The file includes respondents, non-respondents, ineligible cases (those who moved outside the study area prior to interview), and cases who died after the Round 1 sample was drawn from the Medicare enrollment file (September 30, 2010 for Round 1; September 30, 2014 for new Round 5 sample and prior to interview.
+The file includes respondents, non-respondents, ineligible cases (those who moved outside the study area prior to interview), and cases who died after the sample was drawn from the Medicare enrollment file (September 30, 2010 for Round 1; September 30, 2014 for new Round 5 sample) and prior to interview.